Brandlehow Safeguarding Policy (see bottom of the page for more policies and information)

-On 22 July 2015 the Department for Education (DfE) published an updated version of its statutory guidance on safeguarding, Keeping Children Safe in Education.
-The guidance is organised into four main parts covering:
+In September 2022 the Department for Education (DfE) published an updated version of its statutory guidance on safeguarding, Keeping children safe in education, GOV.UK – DfE (Adobe pdf file).
+The guidance is organised into five main parts covering:

 These documents are summarised in the following articles:

-Safeguarding is defined on page 6 as protecting anyone under the age of 18 from maltreatment, preventing impairment of their health or development, ensuring they grow up in circumstances consistent with the provision of safe and effective care, and taking action to enable them to have the best outcomes.
+In the document, Keeping Children Safe in Education, safeguarding is defined as protecting anyone under the age of 18 from maltreatment, preventing impairment of their health or development, ensuring they grow up in circumstances consistent with the provision of safe and effective care, and taking action to enable them to have the best outcomes.

 Role of schools and colleges

-Paragraphs 4-5 outline the role of schools and colleges in safeguarding children.
-It says schools and colleges “form part of the wider safeguarding system for children” and should:
+The role of schools and colleges in safeguarding children says schools and colleges “are an important part of the wider safeguarding system for children” and should: